I am neither a pantser nor a plotter. I have my own method. It’s worked for me so far.

 Pantsers write without a structure in mind and plotters outline and then fill in the blanks.
 The pantsers and the plotters.
 I never really got this distinction.
 The grey area between these two extremes is just too huge.
 Experts tell you to do what suits you best.
 I figured it out, for me.

+I picked up the draft where I had left off.
+The protagonist was in the thick of it already but now I knew the parts the minor characters were going to play.
 It wasn’t a magic pill.
 After the exercise was over, it wasn’t as if that I knew exactly what was going to happen.

 That is why I did not plot or outline the rest of the novel.
 A few chapters were done this way (the last 3-4 chapters) but the rest were written out as I went along.
 They were written very roughly, not bothering with grammar and paragraphs.
 Some chapters were barely a page or so.
 Quite basic really, not like the first half of the book, which was also a rough first draft.

 In the second half of the book, there are mostly half sentences, dialogues without tags, and plenty of notes and questions to myself.
 It wasn’t an outline but it wasn’t really a proper draft.